18F/18f.gsa.gov/_posts/2016-06-14-prototype-early-prototype-often-lesson-from-the-data-act.md

 conducted a discovery sprint to better understand the user needs for the flagship product, [usaspending.gov](https://www.usaspending.gov).
-Our acquisition team helped Treasury understand how to attract agile, user-centered vendors in their Requests for Proposals.The 18F Writing Lab helped organize and improve the documentation for the prototype.
+Our acquisition team helped Treasury understand how to attract agile, user-centered vendors in their Requests for Proposals.
+The 18F Writing Lab helped organize and improve the documentation for the prototype.
 We also conducted workshops about agile product development for various groups at Treasury and helped foster a community around the open source